Documentation / Using Shortcodes

 Viewing Form Submissions

-To display the entries table on a page, paste You do not have permission to view form entries. into a private page so only admins can see it — or tick Make private in the WordPress page settings.
+To display the entries table on a page, paste [agentic_form_entries id="X"] into a private page so only admins can see it — or tick Make private in the WordPress page settings.
 By default the entries shortcode is admin-only, meaning it shows nothing to logged-out visitors even if placed on a public page.

 The entries shortcode accepts a few optional attributes: